Victor David Brenner

-Victor David Brenner (born Avigdor David Brenner; June 12, 1871 – April 5, 1924) was an Lithuanian sculptor, engraver, and medalist known primarily as the designer of the United States Lincoln Cent.
+Victor David Brenner (born Avigdor David Brenner; June 12, 1871 – April 5, 1924) was a Lithuanian sculptor, engraver and medalist known primarily as the designer of the United States Lincoln cent.

 Biography

-Brenner was born to Jewish parents in Šiauliai, Russian Empire.
+Brenner was born to Jewish parents in Shavel, Lithuania, Russian Empire.
 His name at birth was Avigdor David Brenner ("Avigdor ben Gershon," in Hebrew, as his gravestone attests), but he changed the name to Victor David Brenner.

-He emigrated to the United States in 1890, living mostly in the New York City area.
-When Brenner arrived in America, he had little more to fall back upon except the trade taught to him by his father — gem and seal engraving.
+Brenner emigrated to the United States in 1890, living mostly in the New York City area.
+He arrived with little more to fall back but the trade his father taught him — gem and seal engraving.
 This technical preparation included the tools of the sculptor's craft.
-He took night classes at Cooper Union.
-Brenner soon mastered English as he had mastered French.
+He took night classes at Cooper Union and soon learned English as he had learned French.

 Eight years later Brenner was in Paris, studying with the great French medalist Oscar Roty at the Académie Julian.
 There he exhibited his work and obtained awards at the Paris Exposition of 1900.
-He returned to the United States, and from that time on his career prospered.
-He appeared to be on his way to the fulfilment of the splendid predictions made for his future by Rodin.
+He returned to the United States, where his career prospered.

 Brenner died in 1924 and is buried at Mount Judah Cemetery, Ridgewood, Queens, New York.